Hanwha Revs up Its Growth Engine

 The hard work, ingenuity, and the technical prowess of Hanwha Corporation/Defense and Hanwha Corporation/Machinery were exemplified by the success of Naro-1.

 Now a recognized world space power, South Korea’s aerospace program has entered a new era.
-And Hanwha Techwin is not only ready with business savvy and the technical know-how but it’s also making a statement about it, literally…
+And Hanwha Aerospace is not only ready with business savvy and the technical know-how but it’s also making a statement about it, literally…

 The liquid rocket engine must be built with a durability that can endure extreme conditions including high and low temperatures under high pressure.
 Due to its complicated structure and its difficulty to build, the engine is regarded as the holy grail of aerospace technologies.
 And only a few leading companies in the world have the ability to build such engines.

-Hanwha Techwin has been developing its own proprietary technology and has focused on the construction of the rockets for the Naro-1.
+Hanwha Aerospace has been developing its own proprietary technology and has focused on the construction of the rockets for the Naro-1.
 The company has been building turbopumps and testing them from the beginning of the project.
-And over the years, Hanwha Techwin has steadily improved its aerospace technology, demonstrating its progress consistently along the way.
+And over the years, Hanwha Aerospace has steadily improved its aerospace technology, demonstrating its progress consistently along the way.
 Now, after the success of Naro-1 and with the latest contract for the liquid rocket engine project, Hanwha can stand tall to join the ranks of other global tech leaders in rocket engine development.